Namibia: Languages

-The majority of Namibians can speak and understand English and Afrikaans.
+The majority of Namibians can speak and understand English.
 Up to 1990, English, German, and Afrikaans were official languages.
 Long before Namibia's independence from South Africa, SWAPO was of the opinion that the country should become officially monolingual, choosing this approach in contrast to that of its neighbour South Africa (which granted all 12 of its major languages official status), which it saw as "a deliberate policy of ethnolinguistic fragmentation."
-Consequently, SWAPO instituted English as Namibia's sole official language, though only 2.3% of the population speaks it as a home language.
+Consequently, SWAPO instituted English as Namibia's sole official language, though only 2.3% of the population speaks it as a home language, but understood by most generally.
 Its implementation is focused on the civil service, education and the broadcasting system, especially the state broadcaster NBC.
 Some other languages have received semi-official recognition by being allowed as medium of instruction in primary schools.
 Private schools are expected to follow the same policy as state schools, and "English language" is a compulsory subject.
 Some critics argue that, as in other postcolonial African societies, the push for monolingual instruction and policy has resulted in a high rate of school drop-outs and of individuals whose academic competence in any language is low.

 According to the latest statistical data gathered in the most recent survey (2016), the linguistic landscape in the region has witnessed notable shifts since the 2011 census.
 Oshiwambo remains the predominant language, claiming the position of the most spoken language for a significant 49.7% of households, surpassing its previous standing.
 KhoeKhoegowab follows at 11.0%, while the Kavango Languages, with a share of 10.4%, have also experienced a noteworthy increase.
-Afrikaans, identified as the country's lingua franca, maintains a considerable presence at 9.4%.
+Afrikaans, identified with a presence at 9.4%.
 The Herero Languages account for 9.2%, indicating a slight adjustment from the previous census.
 Silozi has seen a shift to 4.9%, and English, utilized primarily as a second language, stands at 2.3%.
 Other Languages collectively represent 1.0%, with San Languages at 0.7%, and German at 0.6%.
 The diversity of languages in the region is further demonstrated by the presence of Other African Languages at 0.5%, Setswana at 0.3%, and Other European Languages at 0.1%.